-DEPARTMENTAL FUNCTIONING
+3.1 DEPARTMENTAL FUNCTIONING

-The Sol Plaatje Municipality comprises five (5) directorates with the offices of the Municipal Manager and the Executive Mayor in the Directorate Corporate Services.
+The Sol Plaatje Municipality comprises five (5) directorates, offices of the Municipal Manager, Strategy Economic Development and planning; Corporate Services; Infrastructure and services; Community and social development; and Finance.
 The next section focusses on customer satisfaction, human resources, and the performance of each directorate.